Eric Newman (producer)

-Biography
+Early life

-Born and raised in Los Angeles, Newman is a graduate of Curtis School, Harvard Boys School (Now Harvard-Westlake School), and the University of Southern California's School of Cinema-Television (now known as the USC School of Cinematic Arts).
+Born on December 31, 1970, and raised in Los Angeles, Newman is a graduate of Curtis School, Harvard Boys School (Now Harvard-Westlake School), and the University of Southern California's School of Cinema-Television (now known as the USC School of Cinematic Arts).
 He is the son of multiple Academy Award, Emmy, and Grammy-winning composer and songwriter Randy Newman and his first wife, Roswitha Schmale (1944-2017).
-He is the cousin of composers David Newman and Thomas Newman and the great-nephew of Academy Award winning composers Lionel Newman, Emil Newman, and Alfred Newman.
+He is the cousin once removed of composers David Newman and Thomas Newman and the great-nephew of Academy Award winning composers Lionel Newman, Emil Newman, and Alfred Newman.

+Career

 He first worked as an intern and assistant for the television sketch comedy show Saturday Night Live (SNL) from 1993-1995 before segueing into a job with SNL creator and producer Lorne Michaels' Broadway Video as a production executive.
 There Newman helped oversee the 1995 Chris Farley/David Spade film, Tommy Boy as well as their 1996 reteaming, Black Sheep.